Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ve done your homework.
 You’ve found the balance transfer card that meets your needs.
 You’ve scoped out an offer with a credit limit that lines up with how much debt you have.
-And you even know how much you need to repay to pay off the debt during the no-interest period.

 Now learn about options that apply to your specific situation — your debt balance, the types of accounts you’re paying off, your current income and your credit history.